 By signing up for this retreat you are agreeing to:

 1) Follow the Schedule - participate in the practice schedule as fully as possible.
 We allow alternate schedules and variations in the schedule due to health needs.
 This is a structured week of practice with a schedule of practices we will do together starting first thing in the morning.
 That structure is a powerful support for deepening our mindfulness practice.

 2) Do jobs and chores - do some chores around the camp.
-You will be assigned an ongoing job or requested to help with cleaning and organizing at the end of the week.
+You will have the option of choosing an ongoing job or helping with cleaning and organizing at the end of the week.
 The Samish Island Campground is staffed by a small volunteer staff and costs are held low by asking the visiting group to leave the camp as clean as they found it.